 - A person authorized by the owner, purchaser or mortgagee

-In receiving a written request, the corporation must respond by providing a certificate with the following information:
+In receiving a written request, the corporation must respond within 10 days by providing a certificate with the following information:

 - The amount of the condominium contribution